 How difficult, while still being fair, is the course for a scratch player from the back tees?

 3. Design Variety

-How varied are the holes in differing lengths, configurations, hazard placements, green shapes and green contours?
+How varied are the golf course's holes in differing lengths, configurations, hazard placements, green shapes and green contours?

-How well do the design features provide individuality to each hole yet a collective continuity to the entire 18?
+How well do the design features (tees, fairways, greens, hazards, vegetation and terrain) provide individuality to each hole, yet a collective continuity to the entire 18?

-How well do the scenic values of the course add to the pleasure of a round?
+How well do the scenic values of the course (including landscaping, vegetation, water features and backdrops) add to the pleasure of a round?

 How firm, fast and rolling were the fairways, and how firm yet receptive were the greens on the day you played the course?